alexwlchan/books.alexwlchan.net/reviews/2023/the-brexit-tapes.md

 Michael Gove as an Eldritch horror.
 An army of ducks hired to ferry goods across the channel.
 Gavin Williamson's obsession with *Warhammer 40K*.

+It's told in the style of a far-future historian looking back, with appropriately misinformed commentary on what the twenty-first century was like.